Updated: Oct 29

 Buy your costume used

 If you've ever taken a look at costumes, you'll notice that the majority of them are made from plastic.
 And every year, we want to be something different!
-Instead of going out and buying a brand new police officer's uniform, look at thrift shops for donated costumes!
+Instead of going out and buying a brand new fire fighter's uniform, look at thrift shops for donated costumes!
 There are always great options for both adults and children hiding in the racks at Goodwill.

 You can also consider making your own costume!
 Last year I was the "Night Sky" and just glued glow in the dark stars on a black dress.
 You can also just be a color by putting together an outfit with items you already own!
 Below is a picture of my mother and I dressed up as "purple" and "red"!